 |Formula||Considers substitution decisions||Uses an average price for representative items|

 |Scope||Measures expenditures by all households||Measures expenditures by urban households|

 |Weight||Derived from business surveys||Derived from household surveys|

 Different formulas underpin the PCE and CPI indices.
 PCE uses a procedure that reflects consumer substitution decisions among detailed items as prices change.
 If a rise in beef prices led to consumers choosing chicken instead, the PCE formula wants to consider that decision.
-In contrast, CPI doesn’t account for those substitutions and relies on an average-price approach for the representative items.
+In contrast, CPI doesn’t account for those substitutions and relies on an average-price approach for the representative items selected in advance.

 The PCE and CPI indices are based on different data sources and apply different weights to the respective categories.
 PCE weights derive from business surveys conducted by the Census Bureau each month.
 In contrast, household surveys conducted by the Census Bureau determine CPI weights.